lunny/gop/README.md

 # GOP

+**Notice: We have changed the project structure and it isn't compitable with before.
+You have to change the old structure to new manually.**

 GOP is a project manangement tool for golang application projects which you can place it anywhere(not in the GOPATH).
-Also this means it's not go-getable.
-GOP copy all denpendencies to src directory and all application's source is also in this directory.
+Also this means it's **not** go-getable.
+GOP copy all denpendencies to src/vendor directory and all application's source is also in this directory.

 So a common process is below: